 The permits are issued at the Deputy Commissioner Office in Shimla, Reckong Peo or Kaza.
 There is a basic form to fill out, plus you will need photo copies of your passport and Indian visa as well as a couple of passport photos.
 It cost 200 rupees (AUD$4).

 Allow a couple of hours for the permit to be processed, as it can be a very typical bureaucratic affair.
-I got my permit in Kaza, as I was travelling down to Reckong Peo from Spiti Valley.
+I got my permit in Kaza, as I was travelling down to Reckong Peo from Spiti Valley rather than vice versa.
 In Kaza, the office is in a building near the Kaza Hospital and Police Station.

 The signs are only in Hindi but once you enter the building there is a room on the right which is for permits.
 There is a small photocopy shop across the road where you can get copies of your passport and visa, if needed.

 Kaza is a small town and the main hub of Spiti Valley.
 It sits exceptionally high at 3800m and the snow capped mountains of the valley stretch in both directions.
-There isn’t a lot of action going on in the town but you can get most things in the small market known as the main bazaar.
-You’ll also find some good cafes and restaurants scattered around the bazaar area.
+The main activity in the town centres around the main bazaar.
+This is where you’ll find the bus station, small shops, cafes and restaurants.

 The Himalayan Cafe